chameleon-system/chameleon-base/UPGRADE-7.1.md

 ## Add A Tag To Mappers

-All mappers (classes inheriting from IViewMapper) must now be tagged with `chameleon_system.mapper` if they are defined as service.
+All mappers (classes inheriting from AbstractViewMapper) must now be tagged with `chameleon_system.mapper` if they are defined as service.

 ## Make Legacy Services Public